-Between 40 and 70 percent of customers make their final purchasing decisions in a store with a physical retail location.
+Between 40% and 70% of customers make their final purchasing decisions in a store with a physical retail location.
 Make your brick-and-mortar space more inviting to potential customers, and you can convert them into fans of your brand.

 Enhance your retail design with the perfect music